Lawyers: Transgender Woman Assaulted, Denied Adequate Hormone Treatment In Ga. Prison

 Within a week, the state agreed to treat gender dysphoria as it would any other medical condition.
 It also ended its policy of denying new hormone therapy to transgender inmates.

-“Mentally and emotionally, she was like an egg that somebody had drained the yoke out of and just gave back the shell.”
+“Mentally and emotionally, she was like an egg that somebody had drained the yolk out of and just gave back the shell.”

 Two years after her release, Ashley settled her lawsuit with the state, reportedly for $250,000.
 She got her own place and started putting on small shows, singing cover songs.